slingner/scott-lingner-portfolio/src/content/blog/01-linked-in-featured-link-preview/index.md

 ---
-title: "LinkedIn Featured Link Preview Images Not Showing Up??
+title: "LinkedIn featured link preview images not showing up??
 Try this."
 description: "How to fix LinkedIn featured link preview images not showing up."
 date: "2020-04-30"
 ---